bcgov/cas-registration/docs/nx-monorepo.md

 ## Nx Commands 🧑‍💻

-- `nx test components`: Run vitest for component library.
+- `nx test components` or `nx run components:test`: Run vitest for component library.
+- `nx test reporting` or `nx run reporting:test`: Run vitest for reporting app.
+- `nx run-many --all --target=test` run vitest for all projects with tests in the monorepo.

 ## Nx builds 🔨